Eye dialect: Prose fiction

-Some authors who use eye dialect include Harriet Beecher Stowe, Maya Angelou, Charles Dickens, William Faulkner, Greer Gilman, Alex Haley, Joel Chandler Harris, Russell Hoban, Terry Pratchett, James Whitcomb Riley, J. K. Rowling, Robert Ruark, John Steinbeck, Mark Twain, Maxine Beneba Clarke, Paul Howard, Finley Peter Dunne, and Irvine Welsh.
+Some authors who use eye dialect include Maya Angelou, Charles Dickens, William Faulkner, Greer Gilman, Alex Haley, Joel Chandler Harris, Russell Hoban, H. P. Lovecraft, Terry Pratchett, James Whitcomb Riley, J. K. Rowling, Robert Ruark, John Steinbeck, Harriet Beecher Stowe, Mark Twain, Maxine Beneba Clarke, Paul Howard, Finley Peter Dunne, and Irvine Welsh.

 Charles Dickens combined eye dialect with pronunciation spelling and nonstandard grammar in the speech of his uneducated characters.
 An example in Bleak House is the following dialogue spoken by Jo, the miserable boy who sweeps a path across a street:

-Here wos, sed, and wuns indicate standard pronunciations.
+In the above, wos, sed, and wuns indicate standard pronunciations.

 In his Discworld series of books, Terry Pratchett makes extensive use of eye dialect to extend the caricature of his characters, besides other visual devices such as changing the font used for certain dialogue.
 Death, for example, speaks in small capitals, while the dialogue of a golem, who can communicate only by writing, resembles Hebrew script in reference to the origins of the golem legend.
 Eye dialect is also used to establish a medieval setting, wherein many characters' grasp of spelling is heavily based on phonetics.